PASS Scheme (peer assisted student success)

 Hear from current/past Success Coaches as to why they joined the scheme.

-The minimum commitment is two hours per week: one hour for helping with a small-group session; one hour for seeing individual students, plus completing a short online report (five minutes).
+The minimum commitment is two hours per week, including some time to complete your report.
 In areas where additional input from Success Coaches is required (due to class sizes), it may be possible to do an extra one or two hours per week in support of small group sessions.

 Success Coaches are paid the London Living Wage.
-The sessions will commence during October and run throughout the whole academic year until June.
+They will work during teaching weeks and in some cases during assessment periods.
 In addition, free training is provided.

-To qualify as a Success Coach you must be in the second or third year of your undergraduate degree and you need to have a strong academic record and interpersonal qualities to support other students' learning, including clear communication, respect, empathy, friendliness and commitment.
+To qualify as a Success Coach you must have successfully completed the first year of your undergraduate degree.
+Postgraduate students are also welcome to apply.
+You will need to have a strong academic record and interpersonal qualities to support other students' learning, including clear communication, respect, empathy, friendliness and commitment.

-All Success Coaches are required to attend training sessions (2 hours in total).
+All Success Coaches are required to attend training.
 The training includes role and responsibilities, communication skills, group-facilitation skills, and dealing with common issues.
-Training groups will be held each September.
-To qualify for training, candidates must be approved by their course leader.

-Applications will be checked by Course Leaders and academic mentors who will advise on the selection of those suitably qualified for training as Success Coaches.
-Attending and passing the training (various sessions held each September) is a condition for becoming a Success Coach.
+Applications will be checked by Course Teams who will advise on the selection of those suitably qualified for training as Success Coaches.
+Attending the training is a condition for becoming a Success Coach.